aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 These hazards are weather-based, quick hazards that typically affect larger areas than geologic or flora/fauna- based ones.
 Hurricanes don’t count, for instance, since they are typically slow-moving, gradual hazards.
 This section will refer to the rules presented in the Random Weather Generation supplement.

 1-12.
 Wildfire.
-The adventurers will have roughly 1d100 minutes of advance notice of a wildfire (double this if one or more of their party is flying).
-Wildfires move at a rate of (1) 10’ per round, (2) 20’ per round, (3-4) 30’ per round, (5) 40’ per round, or (6) 50’ per round.
+The adventurers will have roughly `dice: 1d100` minutes of advance notice of a wildfire (double this if one or more of their party is flying).
+Wildfires move at a rate of

+(1) Wildfires move at a rate of 10’ per round,
+(2) Wildfires move at a rate of 20’ per round,
+(3-4) Wildfires move at a rate of 30’ per round,
+(5)  40’ per round, or
+(6) Wildfires move at a rate of 50’ per round.

 Wildfires present two distinct dangers: fire/heat and smoke inhalation.
 Individuals that are actually within the flames of a wildfire must Save v.
-Death for every round they are exposed, taking 1d6 points of damage on a failed save and half that on a successful save.
+Death for every round they are exposed, taking `dice: 1d6` points of damage on a failed save and half that on a successful save.
 Immunity to normal fires is enough to reduce the damage to 0, but it doesn’t prevent smoke inhalation.

+The smoke from a wildfire obscures vision by

+(1-3) 50%,
+(4-5) 75%, or
+(6) 100%

-The smoke from a wildfire obscures vision by (1-3) 50%, (4-5) 75%, or (6) 100% within a range of half the size of the fire (thus, the smoke from a wildfire that is two subhexes large will obscure vision to a range or one subhex around the fire).
+within a range of half the size of the fire (thus, the smoke from a wildfire that is two subhexes large will obscure vision to a range or one subhex around the fire).

 All travelers within the smoke cloud must Save v.
 Poison for every turn they are within the cloud.
-Failure indicates they take 1d4 points of damage from smoke inhalation.
+Failure indicates they take `dice: 1d4` points of damage from smoke inhalation.
 Taking precautions, such as soaking a rag in water and putting it over one’s mouth and nose, grants a +2 bonus to the save but does not mitigate obscured vision.
 Those that fail a save are unable to cast spells for one turn after the failed save.

 13-24.
 Lightning strike.
 A thunderstorm brings lightning to the area.
-The storm lasts for 1d12 turns, and for each turn there’s a 1 in 100 chance that a random member of the party is struck by lightning.
+The storm lasts for `dice: 1d12` turns, and for each turn there’s `dice: 1d100 <=1` chance that a random member of the party is struck by lightning.
 Targets hit by lightning must Save v.
-Wands, taking 6d6 points of damage on a failed save and half on a successful save.
+Wands, taking `dice: 6d6` points of damage on a failed save and half on a successful save.
 Targets wearing metal armor save with a –2 penalty.

-Thunderstorms come on quickly, giving the adventurers only 2d20 minutes to find shelter.
+Thunderstorms come on quickly, giving the adventurers only `dice: 2d20` minutes to find shelter.

 25-36.
 Tornado.
 A tornado rips through the area, knocking over small trees, sending debris flying, and damaging buildings.
+Tornadoes travel at

+(1) 10’ per round,
+(2) 20’ per round,
+(3) 30’ per round,
+(4) 40’ per round,
+(5) 50’ per round, or
+(6) 60’ per round.

+All of those within
+(1-3) 30’,
+(4-5) 45’, or
+(6) 60’

-Tornadoes travel at (1) 10’ per round, (2) 20’ per round, (3) 30’ per round, (4) 40’ per round, (5) 50’ per round, or (6) 60’ per round.
-All of those within (1-3) 30’, (4-5) 45’, or (6) 60’ must Save v.
-Death for every round they’re within the radius, taking 1d6 points of damage from flying debris on a failed save and half on a successful save.
-Creatures smaller than a Man (excluding dwarves) must roll less than or equal to their Strength on (1-2) 3d6, (3-5) 4d6, or (6) 5d6 or be flung a number of feet equal to the radius of the effect plus 2d20 feet, taking 1d6 points of damage for every ten feet they are thrown.
+must Save v.
+Death for every round they’re within the radius, taking `dice: 1d6` points of damage from flying debris on a failed save and half on a successful save.
+Creatures smaller than a Man (excluding dwarves) must roll less than or equal to their Strength on

+(1-2) `dice: 3d6`
+(3-5) `dice: 4d6`, or
+(6) `dice: 5d6` or be

+flung a number of feet equal to the radius of the effect plus`dice: 2d20` feet, taking `dice: 1d6` points of damage for every ten feet they are thrown.

-The adventurers have 1d20 minutes warning of a tornado.
+The adventurers have `dice: 1d20` minutes warning of a tornado.
 If they take shelter in a low-lying area (such as a ditch) they gain a +2 bonus to saves and roll twice for any Strength checks, taking the better of two results.
 If this result occurs in an inappropriate area (such as a mountainous region) reroll if desired.

 37-48.
 Flash flooding.
-Mostly dangerous if the adventurers are in a low-lying area, flash floods come on suddenly, up to 1d10 hours after a heavy rain.
-Those caught in flash floods only have 2d20 rounds to get to safety, due to how quickly they arrive.
+Mostly dangerous if the adventurers are in a low-lying area, flash floods come on suddenly, up to `dice: 1d10` hours after a heavy rain.
+Those caught in flash floods only have `dice: 2d20` rounds to get to safety, due to how quickly they arrive.
 If not able to get to safety all within the flood must Save v.
 Wands twice; the first is to maintain footing, the second to avoid taking damage.
 If the first save is failed the second is made with a –2 penalty.
-Those caught in a flash flood take 2d8 points of damage if the second save is failed and half that on a successful save.
-Additionally, all those who loose their footing must roll less than or equal to their Strength on 4d6 or be swept 5d100 feet downstream, taking 1d6 points of damage for every 50 feet.
+Those caught in a flash flood take `dice: 2d8` points of damage if the second save is failed and half that on a successful save.
+Additionally, all those who loose their footing must roll less than or equal to their Strength on `dice: 4d6` or be swept `dice: 5d100` feet downstream, taking `dice: 1d6` points of damage for every 50 feet.

 Characters wearing metal armor make their saves with a –2 penalty (cumulative with the penalty from a failed first save).

 49-55.
 Earthquake.
 An earthquake rocks the area.
+It is

+(1-3) mild, Everyone in the area affected must roll equal to or less than their Dexterity on `dice: 2d6` (for mild).
+Those that fail are knocked prone, taking `dice: 1d4–1` points of damage from the fall.
+Objects also have a chance of falling; there’s `dice: 1d6 <=2` chance that loose objects – including lanterns or torches – are knocked over, potentially starting fires.
+(4-5) moderate Everyone in the area affected must roll equal to or less than their Dexterity on `dice: 3d6` (for moderate).
+Those that fail are knocked prone, taking `dice: 1d4–1` points of damage from the fall.
+Objects also have a chance of falling; there’s `dice: 1d6 <=3`chance that loose objects – including lanterns or torches – are knocked over, potentially starting fires.
-It is (1-3) mild, (4-5) moderate, or (6) severe.
-Everyone in the area affected must roll equal to or less than their Dexterity on 2d6 (for mild), 3d6 (for moderate), or 4d6 (for severe).
-Those that fail are knocked prone, taking 1d4–1 points of damage from the fall.
-Objects also have a chance of falling; there’s a 1-2 (for mild), 1-3 (for moderate), or 1-4 (for severe) in 6 chance that loose objects – including lanterns or torches – are knocked over, potentially starting fires.
+(6) severe.
+Everyone in the area affected must roll equal to or less than their Dexterity on `dice: 4d6` (for severe).
+Those that fail are knocked prone, taking `dice: 1d4–1` points of damage from the fall.
+Objects also have a chance of falling; there’s `dice: 1d6 <=4` chance that loose objects – including lanterns or torches – are knocked over, potentially starting fires.
 Earthquakes occur without warning.

 56-72.
 High Winds.
+High winds blow through the area, lasting for

+(1-3) `dice: 1d6` turns,
-High winds blow through the area, lasting for (1-3) 1d6 turns, (4-5) 1d6 hours, or (6) 2d20 hours.
-High winds impose a penalty of (1-3) –1, (4-5) –3, or (6) –5 to missile attack rolls, and increase the chance of surprise by 1.
+(4-5) `dice: 1d6` hours, or
+(6) `dice 2d20` hours.
+High winds impose a penalty of

+(1-3) –1,
+(4-5) –3, or
+(6) –5

-Torches, candles, and regular lanterns have a 1-3 in 6 chance of being extinguished by the high winds.
-There’s an additional 1-2 in 6 chance the high winds bring a change in weather (see below).
+to missile attack rolls, and increase the chance of surprise by 1.
+Torches, candles, and regular lanterns have `dice: 1d6 <=3` chance of being extinguished by the high winds.
+There’s an additional `dice: 1d6 <=2` chance the high winds bring a change in weather (see below).

+In desert or arid climates there’s `dice: 1d6 <=4` chance dust or sand is whipped up in the wind.
+For every

+(1-3) hour
+(4-5) turn
+(6) minute

-In desert or arid climates there’s a 1-4 in 6 chance dust or sand is whipped up in the wind.
-For every (1-3) hour, (4-5) turn, or (6) minute the adventurers are exposed to the storm they must Save v.
-Death or take 1d2 points of damage from the scouring winds/asphyxiation.
+the adventurers are exposed to the storm they must Save v.
+Death or take `dice: 1d2` points of damage from the scouring winds/asphyxiation.

 73-88.
 Weather change.
 The weather changes quickly.
 Roll again for a new weather result.
-Weather changes are accompanied by (1-2) high winds, (3-4) thunderstorms, (5-6) both, or (7-10) neither.
+Weather changes are accompanied by

+(1-2) high winds,
+(3-4) thunderstorms,
+(5-6) both, or
+(7-10) neither.

 89-100.
 Unusual weather (roll automatically for unusual weather, using the table in Random Weather Generation).

 #### Magical or Unusual
 1-20.
 Ambush.
-A threat that lairs nearby (use the methods

-for determining Signs, below) has set an ambush to take the adventurers by surprise.
-The adventurers are surprised on a roll of (1-3) 1-3 in 6, (4-5) 1-4 in 6, or (6) 1-5 in 6, unless otherwise noted in the monster’s description.
+A threat that lairs nearby (use the methods for determining Signs, below) has set an ambush to take the adventurers by surprise.
+The adventurers are surprised on a roll of

+(1-3) 1-3 in 6,
+(4-5) 1-4 in 6, or
+(6) 1-5 in 6,

+ unless otherwise noted in the monster’s description.

 21. Chaos Storm.
 An artifact of the magical energy that permeates the world of Absalom, Chaos storms are rare events that have the potential to change the very landscape of the world itself.
 In Nadirs (when the forces of Chaos are ascendant) Chaos storms are more prevalent, occurring on a roll of 21 and 55-60.